troglobit/finit/doc/config.md

 The scripts in this directory are executed at the very end of runlevel `S`, [bootstrap][].

+**Limitations:**

+Scripts called from `runparts`, or hook scripts (see below), are limited in what they can do and expect from Finit:

+  1. Finit is single threaded and all scripts executed from these two mechanisms are limited to file system operations (early or late hooks may not have write access!) and standard UNIX programs.
+  2. Thus, it is *not possible* to call `initctl` to query status of services since that calls Finit over the `/run/finit/socket`.
+  3. Confusingly enough, there are some commands to `initctl` that are available; `ls`, `enable`, `disable`, `touch`, `create`, `delete`, and all the `cond` commands.
+Because all these are basically just wrappers for manipulating files (again, write access for early/late hooks may not be available.)

+Also, similar to the `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or you will block Finit.

+> **Note:** `runparts` scrips are only read and executed in runlevel S
+> ([bootstrap][]).
+See [hook scripts](plugins.md#hooks) for other ways
+> to run scripts at certain points during the complete lifetime of the
+> system.

+**Recommendataions:**

 It can be beneficial to use `01-name`, `02-othername`, etc., to ensure the scripts are started in that order, e.g., if there is a dependency order between scripts.
 Symlinks to existing daemons can talso be used,